Mulgara

-Mulgaras are the two small rat-sized species in the genus Dasycercus.
-They are marsupial carnivores, closely related to the Tasmanian devil and the quolls, that live in deserts and spinifex grasslands of arid Australia.
+Mulgara are small rat-sized species in the genus Dasycercus.
+They are marsupial carnivores, related to the Tasmanian devil and quolls, that live in deserts and spinifex grasslands of the Australian arid and semi-arid zones.
 They are nocturnal, but occasionally "sunbathe" in the entrance of the burrow in which they dwell.
 Their kidneys are highly developed to excrete extremely concentrated urine to preserve water, as the animals rarely drink.
-They feed mostly on insects, but also eat reptiles and small mammals.
-They are seasonal breeders and breed from June to September.
-The pouch comprises two lateral folds of skin.